I was born in Havana, Cuba, and left the island in 1996.

-My short novel Las Muertas de la West Mesa (The West Mesa Murders, based on a real event) was recently being published in serialized format by Taos News.
+My short novel Las Muertas de la West Mesa (The West Mesa Murders, based on a real event) was published in serialized format by Taos News.

 I have also written two theater plays: La hija de La Llorona (The Wailing Woman’s Daughter) and Hasta que el mortgage nos separe (Until mortgage do us part).
 Both have been staged in Chicago by Aguijon Theater.

 ¡Gracias por su visita!